open-traffic-generator/conformance/readme.md

 - At least 10GB Free Hard Disk Space
 - Go 1.17+ or Python 3.6+ (with pip)
 - Docker Engine (Community Edition)
+- License:
+    - depending on ixia-c test platform in use, usage and scale of protocols and traffic, there might be need of ixia-c licenses.
+For details, please refer to [ixia-c licensing documentation](https://github.com/open-traffic-generator/ixia-c/blob/main/docs/reference/licensing.md) or contact [ixia-c support](https://github.com/open-traffic-generator/ixia-c/blob/main/docs/support.md).

 ### Usage: